-HAW 102: Elementary Hawaiian II Credits: 4
+HAW 102: Elementary Hawaiian II

-Prereq: "C" or higher in HAW 101.
+Credits: 4 Class Hours: 3 lecture and 2 lecture/lab Prereq: "C" or higher in HAW 101.
 Comments: The laboratory is part of the class.

 Semester Offered: Spring Description: This course is the second half of the elementary Hawaiian that teaches basic listening, speaking, reading, writing, and cultural understanding.
-Designations: